-The school's system for regularly observing, assessing and recording the progress of all pupils is also used to identify children who are not progressing as expected, and who may be displaying needs additional to those already identified in their assessments and statements.
-The school's data analysis draws on information extracted from

-- Baseline assessment result - Progress measured against the objectives in the National Literacy and Numeracy Framework - National Curriculum descriptors for the end of a key stage - Screening and assessment tools - Observations of behavioural, emotional and social development
+- 1. The school's system for regularly observing, assessing and recording the progress of all pupils is also used to identify children who are not progressing as expected, and who may be displaying needs additional to those already identified in their assessments and statements.
+The school's data analysis draws on information extracted from: - Autism Education Trust Progression Framework - Baseline assessment results - Progress measured against the objectives in the Curriculum for Wales/ DCF - Screening and assessment tools - Observations of behavioral, emotional and social development - The existing Statement/ EHCP / IDP - Assessments by on site professionals such as SALT, Occupational Therapy, Psychology etc. - Reports from other agencies or specialist services